AI assistant — not human

 The enterprise security playbook for Microsoft 365 Copilot.
-From oversharing prevention and permission remediation to sensitivity labels, DLP, audit trails, and compliance boundaries — every control you need before deploying AI across your organization.
+From oversharing prevention and permission remediation to sensitivity labels, DLP, audit trails.

 Tenant Boundary